-* Refer to section 117-349 for additional front yard setback provisions for lots two acres and greater in size.
+1 Refer to section 117-349 for additional front yard setback provisions for lots two acres and greater in size.

-** A Zoning Permit is required to install any driveway that is not associated with work requiring a building permit.
+2 A Zoning Permit is required to install any driveway that is not associated with work requiring a building permit.

+3 To be eligible for the reduced rear yard setback, the entire rear property line must adjoin the parcel zoned as Park.

-For lots located within the 2020 MUSA where adjacent structures existing as of July 1, 2002, have a different setback from that required herein, the front yard setback shall conform to the prevailing setback of adjacent structures.
+For lots located within the MUSA where adjacent structures existing as of July 1, 2002, have a different setback from that required herein, the front yard setback shall conform to the prevailing setback of adjacent structures.
 If adjacent structures have different setbacks from one another, the minimum front yard shall be the average of the two adjacent structures.